republik/plattform/src/components/List/docs.md

-Note that dashes and counts are positioned outside of the text block on desktop, and inside on mobile.
+Note that ndashes and counts are positioned outside of the text block on desktop, and inside on mobile.

 ## `<UL />`